-For a rich Language curriculum for 2.5 to 3 year olds here are some suggestions:
+Develop a rich Language Curriculum for 2 to 3 year olds:

 Meet and greet: make a routine of saying good morning to each and every child, encourage putting belongings in their correct spots, encourage them helping each other, be observant.
 “I see Sarah needs help with her zip, you are good at that Pete could you help her please? and they will model their behaviour on yours.

 A turn to share news, encourage other children to really listen and ask questions, chat about the weather and the day, change the chart, talk about jobs today, a couple of song requests or sing along,

 Read books.
 A short story, read the book through without interruption and then you could discuss it, point out things in the book to encourage language “can you find the duck?
 “I wonder what the dog is doing?” “is the boy running fast?” etc.

 Create an awareness of language,

 Offer a variety of language orientated materials, for example simple floor and table alphabet puzzles, picture puzzles with appropriate (real pictures not cartoons).

 Story sequence picture cards with a beginning middle and end.
 Group picture cards or objects Mother/child,baby etc.

 Objects and/or picture cards for pairing and sorting, grouped in baskets for a variety of every day topics: the weather, families, animals (wild,domestic and farm) animals that live in water, on land.
 Things from a kitchen, a bathroom, a bedroom.
 Endless opportunity for this.

 Have picture noun cards that can be matched with the “thing” in the classroom for example a picture of a shelf, a mat, a book etc. Mount them on black card, for later noun work.